DarkGithub1/DarkGithub1/README.md

 - 👋 Hi, I’m Sonu Kumar
-- 👀 I’m interested in Data Analysis and Frontend Developer
+- 👀 I’m interested in Data Analysts and Frontend Developer
 - 🌱 I’m currently learning Data Analysis
 - 💞️ I’m looking for the job in Data Analysis Field and aslo open for Frontend Developer role
 - 📫 You can reach me via Gmail:- sonukumar149000@gmail.com